junlarsen/wanikanji/README.md

-# WaniKani is cool, but it's SRS is hardly configurable
+# WaniKani is cool, but its SRS is hardly configurable

 This is a small program that queries WaniKani's API for kanji subjects and adds them to a local Anki deck using the Anki Connect API.